Thermocouple probe

 The device works on the principle of the Thomas Johann Seebeck effect, named after the physicist of the same name, where a voltage is generated between two dissimilar metals when they are exposed to a temperature difference.
 This voltage is then converted into a temperature measurement.

-Despite their apparent simplicity, thermocouples require a thorough understanding of how they work, the types available, as well as mounting and wiring techniques to ensure reliable and accurate measurements.
+Despite their apparent simplicity, thermocouples require a thorough understanding of their operation, the types available, as well as mounting and wiring techniques to ensure reliable and accurate measurements.

 Let's explore in detail the different types of thermocouples, the principle of operation, installation and wiring methods, and best practices for optimizing their use in various applications.